tfpauly/privacy-proxy/draft-privacy-token.md

 - "version" is a 1-octet integer.
 This document defines version 1.

-- "key_id" is a 8-octet truncated key ID that identifies the key used to produce the signature.
-This is generated as SHA256(public_key)[0:32], where public_key is a DER-encoded SubjectPublicKeyInfo object carrying the public key.
+- "key_id" is a collision-resistant hash that identifies the key used to produce the signature.
+This is generated as SHA256(public_key), where public_key is a DER-encoded SubjectPublicKeyInfo object carrying the public key.

 - "message" is a 32-octet random message that is signed by the